Itsmebikki/Itsmebikki/README.md

 - 👋 Hi, I’m @Itsmebikki
-- 👀 I’m interested in graphic designing and web development
+- 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning python programming language
 - 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me bikendrachaudhary98097@gmail.com